alm0st907/codecon-422/README.md

 systemctl status mssql-server --no-pager

 At this point, SQL Server is running on your Ubuntu machine and is ready to use

+# Installing mssql-tools
+1. Import the public repository GPG keys.

+curl https://packages.microsoft.com/keys/microsoft.asc | sudo apt-key add -

+2. Register the Microsoft Ubuntu repository.

+curl https://packages.microsoft.com/config/ubuntu/16.04/prod.list | sudo tee /etc/apt/sources.list.d/msprod.list

+3. Update the sources list and run the installation command with the unixODBC developer package.

+sudo apt-get update
+sudo apt-get install mssql-tools unixodbc-dev

+# Optional: Add /opt/mssql-tools/bin/ to your PATH environment variable in a bash shell.

+To make sqlcmd/bcp accessible from the bash shell for login sessions, modify your PATH in the ~/.bash_profile file with the following command:

+echo 'export PATH="$PATH:/opt/mssql-tools/bin"' >> ~/.bash_profile

+To make sqlcmd/bcp accessible from the bash shell for interactive/non-login sessions, modify the PATH in the ~/.bashrc file with the following command:

+echo 'export PATH="$PATH:/opt/mssql-tools/bin"' >> ~/.bashrc
+source ~/.bashrc

+# Updating mssql-tools

+To update to the latest version of mssql-tools run the following commands:

+sudo apt-get update
+sudo apt-get install mssql-tools

+# Connecting to a local database

+The following steps use sqlcmd to locally connect to your new SQL Server instance.

+Run sqlcmd with parameters for your SQL Server name (-S), the user name (-U), and the password (-P).
+The user name is SA and the password is the one you provided for the SA account during setup.

+sqlcmd -S localhost -U SA -P '<YourPassword>'

+If successful, you should get to a sqlcmd command prompt: 1>

+**Whenever you create a command in mssql-tools you must execute the command with a 'go' statement**

+# Retore database from backup (.bak file)	<-- easy start

+1. Detach CodeconDB if it is already running

+EXEC sp_detach_db 'CodeconDB', 'true';

+2. Restore the database
+**With Replace is necessary when the CodeconDB.mdf and CodeconDB_log.ldf are in the same directory as CodeconDB.bak**

+RESTORE DATABASE CodeConDB
+FROM DISK = '<Path to repo>/codecon-422/codecon/data/CodeconDB.bak'
+WITH REPLACE

+# Attaching the database file to the sql server instance	<-- hard mode

+The files 'CodeconDB.mdf' and 'Codecon_log.ldf' need to be attached to the sql server to create the database.
+These files can be found in codecon-422/codecon/data.

+1. Execute the command:

+CREATE DATABASE CodeconDB
+    ON (FILENAME = '/<The path to repository>/codecon-422/codecon/data/CodeconDB.mdf'), (FILENAME = '/<The path to repository>/codecon-422/codecon/data/CodeconDB_Log.ldf')
+    FOR ATTACH;
+GO

+2. After this execute the command:

+use CodeconDB
+GO

+in mssql-tools to switch the context to our database stub.

+# To make sure the database is operative:

+1. Run the command:

+SELECT name FROM sys.Databases
+GO

+to ensure that CodeconDB is in the sql server instance

+2. Run the commands:

+SELECT * FROM Project
+SELECT * FROM Task
+SELECT * from [User]
+GO

+to see sample entries in the database.
+There should be one sample entry in each table.